Emergency First Response Instructor

 What will I need?

-A £150 deposit is required when you book your programme with Aquasport.
+A non-refundable deposit of £135 is required when you book your programme with Aquasport.
+You will receive your EFR Instructor Start-Up Pack and associated materials needed to start the programme.

 Where can I go from here?